-We’re spending more time in our homes than ever before, with the bedroom continuing to be one of the key spaces.
-It’s where we rest and recharge which is why it’s so important that we make it a personal and relaxing space.
+We are spending more time in our homes than ever before, with the bedroom continuing to be one of the key spaces.
+A calming bedroom environment creates a relaxing personal space which is essential to allow us to rest and recharge.
 We talk to Sharon Lillywhite, Founding Partner of multi-award-winning architectural interior design studio Oliver Burns, about how to design a calming bedroom and the elements to consider when creating a truly personal space.

 Since we spend around a third of our lives asleep, the bedroom has always been a key space to consider within the overall design scheme of a home.
 As we enter a second lockdown, the bedroom along with the study is at the forefront of many of our client’s minds.
 The bedroom is more important than ever before as a place to rest, recharge and dream and as such will always remain a cherished space in the home.